ASUU splits as faction opens in UNIPORT - Vanguard News

 “Academic unionism in the country has failed to evolve and provide the necessary academic leadership and rational thoughts needed to adapt in the 21st-century advances in global tertiary education,’’

-Hanson noted that dictatorial leadership in academic unionism had breed discontentment among members leading to calls for a veritable alternative.
+Hanson noted that dictatorial leadership in academic unionism had breeds discontentment among members leading to calls for a veritable alternative.

-He said CONUA had become the needed veritable alternative for all progressive minds in academic in the country.
+He said CONUA had become the needed veritable alternative for all progressive minds in academics in the country.

 “Consequently we are discarding militancy by embracing democratic tenets of approaching contending issues.